Before you go

 Booking a holiday

-When booking accommodation, be very clear about what your needs are and make sure that it really is accessible.
-Get confirmation in writing of any assistance they’ve agreed to provide.
+Be very clear about what your needs are when you book your accommodation.
+Make sure that it really is accessible.
+Get confirmation in writing of any help they’ve agreed to provide.
 You might want to check whether they have:

 - step-free access to all the main areas and toilets